Last updated on February 17, 2023 by Wandering our World

 So if you’re looking for a party, Bali and Gili T are where you should head to, and for a more cultural trip, Jakarta.
 However these destinations, as well as smaller islands such as Labuan Bajo and even Kupang , all have an array of wildlife on offer.

-However, if you’ve clicked on this article, it is likely that you’re planning a trip that’ll take you to all the wildlife hotspots in this diverse country.
-Maybe you’ve heard there are dragons here, and you want to check them out.
+However, if you’re here, it is likely that you’re planning a trip that’ll take you to all the wildlife hotspots in this diverse country.
+Maybe you’ve heard there are dragons here, and you want to check them out…..